Cost of Living in Belize – Ambergris Caye: 2023 Update

 NON-FIXED Costs

-Food: This is BY FAR the hardest estimate.
-And whatever you do estimate?
+And when you do come up with an estimate?
 I’d say double that.
 Food is quite expensive in Belize unless you stick to the foods grown and produced locally.
-Now that, initally, sounds amazing.
+Now that, initially, sounds amazing.
 I could eat chicken, rice & beans all day and night!
 (Plates of this POPULAR dish in Belize) cost about $8-12bzd at local joints.
 And local pineapple?
 I love it!

 But you are going to want to branch out – eat some imported foods like cereal or cheeses or fruits like apples or grapes.
 It can get expensive!